SURGICAL ORTHODONTICS

 SURGERY FOR ADVANCED ORTHODONTIC ISSUES IN RICHMOND AND NEW KENT, VIRGINIA

 Dr. Holbert at Holbert Family Orthodontics is experienced in performing a variety of surgical orthodontic procedures.
+So, what is surgical orthodontics?
 Surgical orthodontics, also known as orthognathic surgery, is used to correct functional problems within the jaw, skeletal discrepancies and moderate to severe dental irregularities.
 This type of oral surgery moves the bones of the upper or lower jaw to create an ideal bite.

 Corrective jaw surgery is recommended for patients with bite and/or jaw problems that orthodontic treatment alone cannot fully fix.
 In cases where surgical orthodontics is needed, Dr. Holbert will work collaboratively with an oral and maxillofacial surgeon to make sure you have the best treatment outcome possible.